 In Capable Hands

 Requirements for massage-therapy training vary by state, and not every massage therapist will have prenatal experience.
 Look for someone who’s certified in prenatal massage, whether you go to a spa that offers prenatal massage or work with an independent therapist.
 “Certification ensures that the therapist has special training in treating common pregnancy discomforts and that she knows which body areas to treat differently during pregnancy,” says Stillerman.
-Ask your health-care provider for a recommendation, or visit the American Massage Therapy Association (amtamassage.org).
-Once you have a good referral, relax and get comfy on the table.
+To learn more about the many benefits of therapeutic and prenatal massage, visit the American Massage Therapy Association to read current research.